osflab/test/README.md

-# A very simple test component
+# A very simple unit-test component

 A very quick learning time unit test component, that uses the command line to run the tests.
 Although it is under development, this component works.

 ## Installation

-You need `composer` to use this component:
+You need at least php 7.1 and `composer` to use this component:

 ```bash
 sudo apt install composer